Trump touts 'great' Saudi-Russia oil deal to halt price rout, but details unclear

 Even with Thursday’s surge, Brent is still less than half its $66 closing level at the end of 2019.

-Reporting by Rania El Gamal in Dubai, Vladimir Soldatkin in Moscow and Jeff Mason in Washington; additional reporting by Jessica Resnick Ault and Laila Kearney in New York and Rod Nickel in Winnipeg; Writing by Dmitry Zhdannikov and David Gaffen; Editing by Tom Brown and Leslie Adler
+Reporting by Rania El Gamal in Dubai, Vladimir Soldatkin in Moscow and Jeff Mason in Washington; additional reporting by Jessica Resnick Ault and Laila Kearney in New York and Rod Nickel in Winnipeg; Writing by Dmitry Zhdannikov and David Gaffen; Editing by Tom Brown, Leslie Adler and Daniel Wallis